The Adopted Local Plan

 - The Site Specific Allocations Document (SSAD) (March 2016), which includes specific information for site's that the borough have allocated for development.

 The borough’s policies are supported by different designations.
-The borough has produced an interactive map (and then click on the ‘Adopted Local Plan (Consolidated 2018)’ layer) which compiles the designations from four Local Plan documents above.
-The borough has also published the following mapping information:
+The borough has produced an interactive map (select the ‘Adopted Local Plan (Consolidated 2018)’ layer in the legend) which compiles the designations from four Local Plan documents above.

 The London Plan